bclarkson-code/Tricycle/README.md

 that I'm unclear about, we pass this output through a dense layer and optionally apply dropout if we want to regularise our model.

 And thats it.
-My full implementation of attention (without the dense layer on the end) is as follows:
+My implementation of attention (without the dense layer on the end) is as follows:

 ```python